 GDPR is a new law that determines how your personal data is processed, kept safe and the legal rights that you have in relation to your own data.
 The regulation applies from 25 May 2018.
 GDPR will supersede the Data Protection Act 1998 which the practice already complies with but strengthens many of it’s principles.
 Please look at option 10 in the further information section to find out more about how we use your information and what you can ask us to do to protect it.

 Quarryfoot Practice List

-Currently two practices in Bonnyrigg Health Centre are operating on a ‘restricted but open’ basis.
+Currently all 3 practices in Bonnyrigg Health Centre are operating on a ‘restricted but open’ basis.
 This means that for the time being we will only register certain categories of patients, as follows:

-Immediate family members of existing patients who become resident within the registered patient’s address Temporary residents
+- Immediate family members of existing patients who become resident within the registered patient’s address.

 If you are assigned to Quarryfoot Practice,please bring the letter from the Health Board with you when you attend your allocated practice for the registration forms.

 Patient telephone number to be allocated a practice

 Practitioner Services - Tel: 0345 300 1024 - Option 4